Spectre (DC Comics character): Publication history

-Golden Age version
+Golden Age

 Jim Corrigan as the Spectre, as depicted in the character's debut in More Fun Comics #52 (February 1940).
 Art by Bernard Baily.

 The Spectre debuted in More Fun Comics #52 (February 1940) when hard-boiled cop Jim Corrigan, on his way with his fiancée Clarice to their engagement party, is murdered by thugs who stuff him into a barrel filled with cement, which is then thrown into a body of water.
-Corrigan's spirit is refused entrance into the afterlife, and is instead sent back to Earth by an entity referred to only as "the Voice" to eliminate evil.
+Corrigan's soul is about to enter Heaven when an entity referred to only as "the Voice" chooses him to become an agent of divine justice on Earth.

-The Spectre seeks bloody vengeance against Corrigan's murderers in grim, supernatural fashion.
-One of them was turned into a skeleton upon touching him.
-Corrigan soon creates his signature costume, breaks off his romance with Clarice, and continues to live as Jim Corrigan, assuming the secret identity of the Spectre whenever he is needed.
-He eventually turns down an offer to relinquish his mission to destroy all evil.
+The newly christened Spectre seeks bloody vengeance against Corrigan's murderers in grim, supernatural fashion, with his touch alone instantly reducing one of them to a skeleton.
+Fashioning his distinct costume, the Spectre then assumes Corrigan's former identity and profession and breaks off his relationship with Clarice.
+He proves so effective at his mission that when the Voice offers him the reward of eternal peace, he refuses to accept it until all evil in the world is eradicated.

-The Spectre soon is awarded charter membership in the first superhero team, the Justice Society of America in All Star Comics.
-Jim Corrigan is resurrected in More Fun #75 (January 1942), after which the Spectre's ghostly form enters and emerges from Jim Corrigan, functioning independently of him.
-During the mid-1940s, the popularity of superhero comics began to decline and the Spectre was reduced to playing the role of guardian angel to a bumbling character called "Percival Popp, the Super Cop", who first appeared in More Fun #74 (December 1941).
-When Corrigan enlisted in the military and departed to serve in World War II, in More Fun #90 (April 1943), the Spectre became permanently invisible, becoming a secondary player in his own series.
+The Spectre is later awarded charter membership in the first superhero team, the Justice Society of America in All Star Comics.
+Jim Corrigan is resurrected in More Fun #75 (January 1942), resulting in the Spectre becoming an independent character who would emerge from his body when needed.
+During the mid-1940s, the popularity of superhero comics began to decline, and the Spectre was reduced to playing the role of guardian angel to a bumbling character called "Percival Popp, the Super Cop", who first appeared in More Fun #74 (December 1941).
+When Corrigan enlisted in the military and departed to serve in World War II, in More Fun #90 (April 1943), the Spectre effectively disappeared from his own series.
 The feature's final installment was in issue #101 (February 1945) and the Spectre made his last appearance in the superhero group the Justice Society of America at roughly the same time in All Star Comics #23 (winter 1944–1945).